terminusdb/terminusdb-docs/md/reference/reference-api.md

 #### Body

-The request body follows one of the following two formats:
+The request body should have one of these formats:

 * a newline-delimited stream of JSON objects
 * a JSON array of objects

 > <span title="TODO!">:red\_circle:</span> TODO: Describe or point to a
-> description of each object.
+> description of the objects.

 #### Response